purpleclay/nsv/docs/tag-version.md

 ## Using a custom tag message :material-new-box:{.new-feature title="Feature added on the 3rd of October 2023"}

 If you are not happy with the tag message, you can change it.
-Support for Go templating provides extra customization. `nsv` supports the following annotations:
+Support for Go templating provides extra [customization](./reference/templating.md#tag-annotation-message).

-- `{{.Tag}}` the next semantic version
-- `{{.PrevTag}}` the previous semantic version

 === "ENV"